-If your kids need car seats and you are also not comfortable bringing your own, check out our Travelling with Car Seats post for more ideas.
+If your kids need car seats and you are also not comfortable bringing your own, check out our Traveling with Car Seats post for more ideas.

 If you don’t need a rental car or child seats, it’s super easy to grab a taxi, Uber or Lyft at the airport.

 We stayed the following four nights at the Courtyard by Mariott – Palm Desert.
-It was a perfectly good Palm Springs hotel at a reasonable price in a good location, but to be honest, it was hard not the think of the Renaissance – ha-ha.
+It was a perfectly good family hotel in Palm Springs at a reasonable price in a good location, but to be honest, it was hard not the think of the Renaissance – ha-ha.

 Despite the mix-up on our first night, we enjoyed our stay the Courtyard.
 By our standards, it was a good Palm Springs hotel for kids, with a good à la carte breakfast and a heated outdoor pool and hot tub.

-For more family-friendly Palm Springs hotels, check-out the Top Picks for Families on Booking.com.
+For more ideas on where to stay in Palm Springs with your family, check-out the Top Picks for Families on Booking.com.

-We’ve started staying at hotels a bit more now that our kids are getting older; primarily because they love free hotel breakfasts.
-But typically, we stay in Airbnb rentals as we find them way better for families.
+We’ve started staying at kid-friendly hotels a bit more now that our kids are getting older; primarily because they love free hotel breakfasts.
+But typically, we stay in vacation rentals through Airbnb or VRBO as we find them way better for families.

 4 Day Palm Springs Itinerary with Kids

-Palm Springs is a top vacation destination for so many reasons.
+A trip to Palm Springs with kids is a popular family vacation destination for so many reasons.
 There’s world class golfing, a vibrant arts scene, abundant outlet shopping and tons of fantastic restaurants.

 We were drawn to Palm Springs for its beautiful mountain desert scenery, active, outdoor lifestyle and its many attractions that are kid friendly.
-Palm Springs for families is a great choice!
+A Palm Springs family vacation is a great choice!